 Special purpose - locum tenens

-The special purpose locum tenens scope of practice is for doctors with an overseas specialist qualification on our approved list, who have a job offer to work in New Zealand for 12 months or less.
+You can apply for registration through this pathway if you have an overseas specialist qualification on our approved list, and have a job offer to work in New Zealand for 12 months or less.

 You can apply down this pathway if you: